-The Marco Polo programme aims to ease road congestion and the pollution it causes by promoting a switch to greener transport modes for European freight traffic.
-Companies with viable projects to shift freight from roads to greener modes can turn to Marco Polo for financial support.
+The Marco Polo programme aimed to ease road congestion and the pollution it causes by promoting a switch to greener transport modes for European freight traffic.
+Companies with viable projects to shift freight from roads to greener modes could turn to Marco Polo for financial support.

-Marco Polo co-funds direct modal-shift or traffic avoidance projects and projects providing supporting services which enable freight to switch from road to other modes efficiently and profitably.
+Marco Polo co-funded direct modal-shift or traffic avoidance projects and projects providing supporting services which enable freight to switch from road to other modes efficiently and profitably.

-Funding is in the form of an outright grant.
-It is not a loan to be repaid later.
-Applicants must meet a series of conditions to obtain a grant.
-Grants cover a share of costs associated with the launch and operation of a new modal-shift project, but must be supported by results.
+Funding was in the form of an outright grant, not a loan to be repaid later.
+Applicants must have met a series of conditions to obtain a grant.
+Grants covered a share of costs associated with the launch and operation of a new modal-shift project, but must have been supported by results.

-As of 1 January 2014 INEA is managing the legacy 2007-2013 Marco Polo programme, taking over from the former EACI (now EASME) Executive Agency.
+As of 1 January 2014 INEA managed the legacy 2007-2013 Marco Polo programme, taking over from the former EACI (now EASME) Executive Agency.